Architecture of Poland: After 1945

-After the Second World War, the avant-garde architecture was initially developed (Central Department Store in Warsaw, Okrąglak Department Store in Poznań, Central Statistical Office building in Warsaw), but in the years 1949-1956 it was interrupted by the socialist realist period.
-The best examples of the so-called Stalinist neoclassicism are the Palace of Culture and Science by Lev Rudnev and the Marszałkowska Dzielnica Mieszkaniowa housing estate in Warsaw as well as the planned city of Nowa Huta (initially an independent city, now part of Krakow).
+In the immediate post-war period, avant-garde architecture was initially developed.
+Key examples of this period include the Central Department Store in Warsaw, the Okrąglak Department Store in Poznań and the Central Statistical Office building in Warsaw.
+However, it was interrupted between 1949 and 1956 by the era of socialist realist.
+The most prominent examples of the so-called Stalinist neoclassicism are the Palace of Culture and Science by Lev Rudnev, the former Communist Party headquarters building and the Marszałkowska Dzielnica Mieszkaniowa housing estate in Warsaw as well as the planned city of Nowa Huta (initially an independent city, now part of Krakow).

-After the period of the socialist realism the architects could again develop the international style.
-The most important sights include the Biprocemwap Building, the Kijów Cinema and the Cracovia Hotel in Kraków, Ściana Wschodnia in Warsaw, railway stations in Warsaw (Centralna, Ochota, Śródmieście, Powiśle, Stadion, Wschodnia), Spodek in Katowice and the Church of Divine Mercy in Kalisz.
+After the end of socialist realism, architects could again develop the International Style.
+Key examples include the Biprocemwap Building, the Kijów Cinema and the Cracovia Hotel in Kraków, Ściana Wschodnia in Warsaw, railway stations in Warsaw (Centralna, Ochota, Śródmieście, Powiśle, Stadion, Wschodnia), Spodek in Katowice and the Church of Divine Mercy in Kalisz.
+Important examples of post-war modernism were also created at that time in mountain resorts, such as the complex of sanatoriums in Ustroń, the Main Pump Room in Krynica-Zdrój, as well as the Tadeusz Hołdys High-Mountain Meteorological Observatory on Śnieżka.

-The brutalist architecture is represented by the Plac Grunwaldzki housing estate in Wrocław, the Bunkier Sztuki Gallery of Contemporary Art, the Arka Pana Church and the former Hotel Forum in Kraków, the "hammer" (młotek) building at 8 Smolna Street in Warsaw, the complex of sanatoriums in Ustroń as well as being inspired by Unité d'habitation residential unit Superjednostka and the railway station (demolished and partially rebuilt in 2010-12) in Katowice.
+Brutalist architecture is represented by the Mezonetowiec and Plac Grunwaldzki housing estate in Wrocław, the Bunkier Sztuki Gallery of Contemporary Art, the Arka Pana Church and the former Hotel Forum in Kraków, the "hammer" (młotek) building at 8 Smolna Street in Warsaw as well as by the residential unit Superjednostka (inspired by the Unité d'habitation) and the railway station (demolished and partially rebuilt in 2010–12) in Katowice.

-In the time of the People's Republic many new housing estates were built, some of them are distinguished by interesting architectural forms.
-Besides the above-mentioned Nowa Huta in Kraków and the Plac Grunwaldzki in Wrocław, also e.g. the Koło II in Warsaw by Helena and Szymon Syrkus, the Osiedle Za Żelazną Bramą in Warsaw, the Falowiec in Gdańsk, the Osiedle Tysiąclecia in Katowice as well as the housing estates Przyczółek Grochowski (Warsaw) and Osiedle Słowackiego (Lublin) by Oskar Nikolai Hansen and Zofia Garlińska-Hansen.
-The Church of the Ascension of Christ, completed in Ursynów in 1989, combines traditional contours with modern minimalism.
+The growing demand for housing during the communist era led also to the construction of numerous large-scale housing estates.
+Among the most notable are Nowa Huta in Kraków and the Plac Grunwaldzki in Wrocław, as well as Koło II in Warsaw by Helena and Szymon Syrkus, the Osiedle Za Żelazną Bramą in Warsaw, the Falowiec in Gdańsk, the Osiedle Tysiąclecia in Katowice as well as the housing estates Przyczółek Grochowski (Warsaw), Osiedle Słowackiego (Lublin) by Oskar Nikolai Hansen and Zofia Garlińska-Hansen.